danny-zh/epam_intro_cloud_devops/Bash.md

   #
   # Perform hot backups of Oracle databases.
 ```
-- Functions comments: Describes the purpose of the functions as well as the global parameters used and modified, the input arguments, the output to STDOUT or STDERR, and the return code
+- Functions comments: Any function that is not both obvious and short must be commented.
+Any function in a library must be commented regardless of length or complexity.
+The function comment describes the purpose of the functions as well as the global parameters used and modified, the input arguments, the output to STDOUT or STDERR, and the return code

 ```
   #######################################